PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 />
 </BorderWrapper>

 When prioritizing your roadmap, you don't need to overthink things.
-Stack-ranking your projects by assigning each one a `low/medium/high` label for `effort + impact` is sufficient (or you could even [add dollar estimates](/product-engineers/fixing-growth-problems#problem-2-prioritization)).

-This will give you a clear idea of which projects to work on.
+Stack-ranking your projects by assigning each one a label of `low/medium/high` for effort and impact is sufficient (or you can even [add dollar estimates](/product-engineers/fixing-growth-problems#problem-2-prioritization)).
+This will give you a clear idea of which projects to work on first.

 ### Step 5: Repeat